 In connection with the C-1 financing completed in February 2021 (note 15) and the resulting modification of the July 2019 convertible loan and the 2020 convertible loan, the Company issued certain shareholders' loans to related investors.
 These loans bear a fixed interest rate of 8.0% per annum and are repayable within one year.
-In May 2022, the related investors except one signed loan extension agreements with the Company that the repayment date shall be extended to January 1, 2024, they were recorded as non-current liabilities at amortized cost and the balances as of December 31, 2021, were RMB51,691,898.
+In May 2022, the related investors except one signed loan extension agreements with the Company that the repayment date shall be extended to January 1, 2024, and in June 2023, the related investors except three signed loan extension agreements with the Company that the repayment date shall be extended to January 1, 2024, and in June 2023, the related investors except three signed loan extension agreements with the Company that the repayment date shall be extended to January 1, 2025, they were recorded as non-current liabilities at amortized cost and the balances as of December 31, 2021 and 2022 were RMB40,858,472 and RMB62,170,776.